lamm-mit/HierarchicalDesign/README.md

 Then open the sample Jupyter file and train and/or load pretrained models.

 ### Details on the architecture and approach

+The figure shows an overview of the neural network architecture used to solve this problem.
+The model consists of two parts.
+First (panel a), a vector quantized variational autoencoder (VQ-VAE) architecture that learns to encode microstructure images into a lower-dimensional latent space.
+We use a discrete approach here that encodes data into a discrete codebook representation that consists of a one-dimensional vector of length N where each entry is one of n_c possible “words” in the design language that defines the microstructures.
+The encoder and decoder blocks each consist of a deep neural network featuring convolutional and attention layers.
+The VQ-VAE model is trained based on unlabeled data of microstructure images.
+In the next step (panel b), the pre-trained VQ-VAE model is used as an encoding mechanism to train a diffusion model, where it learns how to produce codebook representations that satisfy a certain conditioning.
+During training, pairs of conditioning and codebook representations of microstructures are used to minimize the reconstruction loss.
+Once trained (panel c), the model can be used to generate microstructure solutions based on a certain conditioning stress-strain laws.
+The stress-strain response is encoded as a series of normalized floating point numbers, concatenated with Fourier positional encoding.
+An identical model is developed and trained also for the forward problem, where the conditioning is the input microstructure, and the diffusion model produces stress-strain responses.

 ![image](https://user-images.githubusercontent.com/101393859/228824011-86f1e866-5cce-4b90-9c9e-64ed88fcab68.png)